Argument from the GENUS

-The argument from the genus is based on essential definition.
-It transfers to the species, and ultimately to the individuals, the properties, duties, representations, any and all characteristic attached to the genus they belong to, S. Classification; Categorization; Definition.
+The argument from the genus [1] is based on an essential definition.
+It transfers to the species, and finally to the individuals, the qualities, duties, representations, all the characteristics associated with the genus to which they belong, see classification; categorization; definition.

-2. Extending to the genus: the generic clause “… and the like
+2. Extension to the genus: the generic clause “… and the like”

 Generic clauses are phrases such as “… and the things of the same kind”, “… and the like”.
 The text has the form:

-This provision concerns a, b, c, and things of the same kind.
+This provision applies a, b, c, and things of the same kind.

 Universal Declaration of Human Rights, Article 2[1].